apluslms/moodle-mod_astra/astra/README.md

 `$ < /dev/urandom tr -dc _A-Z-a-z-0-9 | head -c${1:-99};echo;`
 The new key should be copy-pasted into the PHP file, replacing the old value.

-If you use HTTPS connection between Moodle and exercise service (i.e., if exercise service URL begins with `https://`), you may need to add a certificate authority (CA) file to the Moodle plugin installation so that PHP `libcurl` may initiate the HTTPS connection to the exercise service.
-This file is used to verify the certificate provided by the exercise service.
-If the verification fails, the HTTPS connection also fails, as the other endpoint of the connection is considered untrusted.
+If you use HTTPS connection between Moodle and exercise service (i.e., if the exercise service URL begins with `https://`), you may need to configure the plugin in Moodle `Site administration -> Plugins -> Activity modules -> Astra exercises`.
-The CA file should be named `exservice_CA.pem` and it is installed in Moodle in the path `moodledir/mod/astra/exservice_CA.pem`.
+There you may set the path to CA certificates installed in the Moodle server.
+The CA certificates are used to verify peer certificates in HTTPS connections (to the exercise service): if the verification fails, the connection fails.
+Astra uses the PHP libcurl library for issuing HTTP(S) requests.
+Some servers may have functional default values for libcurl, in which case it is unnecessary to set the CA certificate configurations in the Astra plugin.

 Code organization